jjjuk/emoji-win/README.md

 - ✅ **Full Windows compatibility** - No more "file is not a font" errors
 - ✅ **Complete emoji coverage** - All 1,400+ emojis work properly
+- ✅ **Enhanced app compatibility** - Works with Telegram, Discord, browsers, and more
+- ✅ **Advanced font registration** - Multiple registry entries for maximum compatibility
 - ✅ **Proper font structure** - Follows Windows Segoe UI Emoji patterns
 - ✅ **Easy to use** - Simple command-line interface